snowflakedb/dplyr-snowflakedb/README.md

 ## NOTE

-This package is no longer being maintained and RStudio has picked up support for Snowflake in their packages.
+This package is no longer being maintained.
+RStudio has added support for Snowflake in their odbc and dplyr packages.

 # dplyr.snowflakedb